Psalm 102 – Afflicted, But Full of Trust

 And am like a sparrow alone on the housetop.

 a.
-For my days are consumed like smoke: In a Job-like tone, the Psalmist described his agony.
+For my days are consumed like smoke: In a style similar to Job, the psalmist described his agony.
 His days passed like meaningless smoke.
 Pain from deep inside his body made his bones feel as if they were burning.
 His heart ached and he had no appetite.

 i.
 “Like smoke; which passeth away in obscurity, and swiftly, and irrecoverably.”
 (Poole)